Your Home Theater

 Get a Raspberry Pi 5

-Grab a Raspberry Pi 5 with at least 4GB RAM, a 16GB microSD card (U3), and connect it to any 4K TV via micro-HDMI.
+Grab a Raspberry Pi 5 with at least 4GB RAM, a 16GB microSD card (U3), and connect it via micro-HDMI to a 4K TV — 60Hz input strongly recommended.

 Install htMarquee